 Boating activity studies have documented high levels of vessel traffic and remarkably poor compliance with existing vessel speed zones in Black Point channel and adjoining seagrass meadows used by manatees.
 Until this problem is addressed, expansion is not recommended.
-However, if compliance is improved to acceptable levels, through management actions such as but not limited to targeted enforcement, boater education, and improved signage, limited upland, ground-level public storage for trailered boats (less than 26 feet in length) is recommended on the south side of Black Point Marina, at the site of the former "Pirates Spa", provided that access to the Bay is through Goulds Canal.
+However, if compliance is improved to acceptable levels, through management actions such as but not limited to targeted enforcement, boater education, and improved signage, limited upland, ground-level public storage for trailered boats (less than 26 feet in length) would be recommended on the south side of Black Point Marina, at the site of the former "Pirates Spa", provided that access to the Bay is through Goulds Canal.
 Expansion proposals could be considered in the future on a case-by-case basis, pending approval of enforcement and education plans and compliance improvement, subject to approval by FWC and FWS.

-4) Marina expansion at Matheson Hammock Park could be considered due to infrequent manatee sightings in the immediate area, and the improbability of boats using the facility to travel through areas of heavy manatee use.
+- 6) Limited facilities used for water dependent public transportation should be considered on a case-by-case along the Miami River between Palmer Lake and the 5th Street bridge in areas of public importance (i.e. Marlins Stadium, Civic Center, etc.). - 4) Marina expansion at Matheson Hammock Park could be considered due to infrequent manatee sightings in the immediate area, and the improbability of boats using the facility to travel through areas of heavy manatee use.